swag-kaust/Transform2022_SelfSupervisedDenoising/README.md

 The data utilised in this tutorial series can be downloaded from: XXXX

+using the password:

+This folder contains synthetically generated shot gathers modelled using the Hess VTI model and a post-stack seismic section of the Hess VTI model.
+The folder also contains a field data example originally downloaded from Madagascar of a post-stack seismic section that is often used benchmarking new random noise suppression algorithms.

 **Running in CoLab**

 All the tutorials can be run in Google CoLab, for those who do not have access to a local GPU.
 The CoLab notebooks can be opened using the following links:

  - Tutorial One: Random Noise Suppression
     - skeletal: XXX